 It takes some practice.
-Each week sit down with the CVS ad and find the products that offer Extra Bucks.
+Each week sit down with the CVS ad and find the products that offer Extra Care Bucks.
 Match those products up with your coupons.
+Use our Coupon Database to help with that process.
 You will be amazed at the amount of products you can get for little or no money at all.
-Because of this program we haven’t paid for items like tooth paste and shampoo in months because we are able to get it free using coupons and ECB’s.
+Because of this program, we haven’t paid for items like toothpaste and shampoo in months because we are able to get it free using coupons and ECB’s.

-Another thing to keep in mind is at the front of each CVS is a red machine where you can scan your CVS card.
-Do this as you start each shopping trip because often times it will print valuable coupons for you to use.
-Also after every quarter you can print your rebate (2% back on purchases) from this kiosk.
+Another thing to keep in mind is at the front of each CVS is a Red Coupon Machine where you can scan your CVS card.
+Do this before you start each shopping trip because often times it will print valuable coupons for you to use.
+Also, every quarter you can print your rebate (2% back on purchases) from this kiosk.